tgoldenberg/Sinatra-Blog/README.md

 (restricting the number displayed per page) than have them scroll forever and ever.

+Start by copying your solution to [Blog 2](https://github.com/Devbootcamp/blog-2-multi-author-challenge) into the `source` directory.

 ## Releases

 ### Release 0: Install the will\_paginate gem